Saturday, January 28, 2012

 to have a happy ending sooo bad.
 On top of loving Jack, I really like Nikki.
 It's weird but

-she has a way of being sad without ever making me feel depressed when reading Everneath
+she has a way of being sad without ever making me feel depressed when reading Everneath.

 I just want her life to get better.